Public Record Laws about Text Messages in all 50 States

 Utah’s Government Records Access and Management Act (GRAMA) applies to all records that are not “private,” “controlled,” “protected” or otherwise exempt from disclosure by statute.
 To that end, even though GRAMA does not reference them directly, any text or instant messages regarding a public matter on government hardware are presumably public unless specifically exempted.

-According to the Vermont Public Records Act, a public record includes “any written or recorded information, regardless of physical form or characteristics, which is produced or acquired in the course of public agency business.”
-To that end, text messages fall under the statute’s definition of a “public record.”
+According to the Vermont Public Records Act, “the definition of a ‘public record’ is very broad and includes ‘any written or recorded information, regardless of physical form or characteristics,’ which is produced or acquired in the course of municipal business.”
+To that end, text messages fall under the statute’s definition of a public record.